hong1991/math_notes/Baby-Rudin.md

 means that $\alpha$ is a lower bound of $E$ and that no $\beta$ with $\beta > \alpha$ is a lower bound of $E$.

+### 1.0 Definition
+An ordered set $S$ is said to have the **least-upper-bound property** if the following is true:

+If $E \subset S$, $E$ is not empty, and $E$ is bounded above, then sup $E$ exists in $S$.

+We shall now show that there is a close relation between greatest lower bound and least upper bounds. and that every least-upper-bound property also has the greates-lower-bound property.

 ## The Extended Real Number System